Sparse matrix linear models for structured high-throughput data: Results

 \cite{lowry2013expression} examined the regulation and evolution of gene expression by considering drought stress.
 This expression quantitative trait locus (eQTL) mapping experiment studied 104 individuals from the Tsu-1 (Tsushima, Japan) $\times$ Kas-1 (Kashmir, India) recombinant inbred line population of \textit{Arabidopsis thaliana}.
 It was conducted across wet and dry soil treatments with two replicates.
-Gene expression phenotypes were collected for 25,662 genes, and 450 markers were genotyped \citep{lowry2013expression} \citep{lovell2015exploiting}.
+Gene expression phenotypes were collected for 25,662 genes, and 450 markers were genotyped \citep{lowry2013expression, lovell2015exploiting}.
 The goal was to identify main effect (G) and interaction (G $\times$ E) eQTLs for the environmental conditions.
-Here, the $X$ matrix encodes the 450 markers, plus an additional treatment contrast encoding cytoplasm.
-The $Z$ matrix, which encodes for main effects and drought treatment interactions for the 25,662 expression phenotypes, can be expressed as
+Here, the $X$ matrix encoded dummy variables for the 450 markers, an additional treatment contrast encoding cytoplasm, and the intercept.
+The $Z$ matrix, which encoded for main effects and drought treatment interactions for the 25,662 expression phenotypes, can be expressed as

 Data pre-processing was performed in R \citep{R} with the help of the \texttt{R/data.table} \citep{datatable} and \texttt{R/qtl} packages \citep{broman2003r}.